 No, all students begin their master’s program in August (fall semester).

 No, our master’s program is a full-time program.

 Yes!
-The best time to visit the department is on the designated visitation dates (contact the department for the specific dates; typically held in October and March).
-On these days you will meet academic faculty, clinical faculty, and current students and you will get tours of the Clinic and research laboratories.
-You may also visit on other dates; however, be sure to contact someone several weeks before your trip so that some arrangements can be made for you to meet some of the faculty.
+The best time to visit the department is on the designated prospective student visit days (please see the Events section for details).
+On these days you will meet academic faculty, clinical faculty, and current students and you will tour the Clinic and research laboratories.

 All graduate students complete a minimum of 400 clinical hours.
 Our in-house clinics include pediatric and adult populations from birth to senescence.
 Disorders include genetic syndromes, neurogenic disorders, autism, dysphagia, vocal abuse/misuse, specific language impairment, phonological disorder, articulation, cochlear implant and hard-of-hearing, aphasia, traumatic brain injury, stuttering/cluttering, phonological awareness.
 Special programs include, but are not limited to, Aphasia Program, Augmentative and Alternative Communication, LSVT, Cochlear Implant Program, Accent Reduction, Pediatric Feeding and Swallowing, ALS/MDA Clinic.
 We are affiliated with over 50 off-campus sites including hospitals, skilled nursing facilities, schools, private practices, and clinics.